 Pure Sports Medicine — forging alliances

 Pure Sports Medicine are a leading, London-based clinic specialising in health and fitness.
-With four successful clinics across central London, a loyal customer base, and a well-oiled team of expert employees, PSM are in an enviable position of strength.
+With four successful clinics across central London, a loyal customer base, and a well-oiled team of expert employees, PSM were in an enviable position of strength.
 They came to me in need of a brand and communication strategy that was aligned to their long-term business goals of continued expansion and growth.

 I interviewed leaders and practitioners across the business, surveyed customers, and worked closely with their Marketing Manager over a two-month period to develop a full stack strategy based on the central idea of "alliances".
 My work encompassed brand purpose and positioning, brand architecture, personas and user journeys, all brought to actionable life with a communications plan and roadmap.
-In April 2017 I was invited to present my recommendations to PSM's leadership group in order to ensure high-level buy-in and sign off.

 In August 2017, I returned to PSM to define a launch campaign and marketing plan for their two new Central London clinics opening in early 2018.